 The disadvantage of these online sending platforms is that they can be more costly than the other modes of sending.

 Further, since this service is not regulated by the government, it is possible that the deliverer does not actually deliver the document.
-In that case, the recipient does not receive the letter and the sender may have to initiate a complaint against the deliverer and the online sending platform which can be a lengthy and costly legal battle.
+If this happens, then the sender will have no other choice but to file a complaint in court against the deliverer whether a civil complaint for damages or theft, further, the online sending platform can be sued for negligence.
+This option is a lot costlier and will be much of a hassle.

 Considering that the security of sending documents and letters with this method of sending a letter is not as rigid as registered mail and private couriers, letters that are not confidential and sensitive in nature and those which are not susceptible to being submitted in court as evidence, such as a Recommendation Letter, a Notification of Name Change Letter, and a Letter to Request for Flexible Working Schedule may be sent through online sending platforms.